Icinga/icinga2/doc/17-language-reference.md

 ### Operators <a id="expression-operators"></a>

 The following operators are supported in expressions.
-The operators are by descending precedence.
+The operators are sorted by descending precedence.

 Operator | Precedence | Examples (Result)                             | Description
 ---------|------------|-----------------------------------------------|--------------------------------